 - Critical thinking, Information literacy, Research, Teamwork.

 - Learning Outcomes

-- To introduce students to the proximate composition of foods, interaction between components and processing techniques used in the food industry
+- Be introduced to the proximate composition of foods, interaction between components and processing techniques used in the food industry

-- To understand the matter that makes up our food and provides the key to preservation
+- Understand the matter that makes up our food and provides the key to preservation

-- To predict behaviour so that food can have a useful life over very long periods from harvest to consumption
+- Predict behaviour so that food can have a useful life over very long periods from harvest to consumption

-- To relate the theory of fluid flow, heat transfer and mass transfer to understanding of unit operations in food processing and in the design of food processing equipment
+- Relate the theory of fluid flow, heat transfer and mass transfer to understanding of unit operations in food processing and in the design of food processing equipment

-- To appreciate the effects of process equipment choice on the quality and safety aspects of the food being processed and to economically choose the most appropriate unit operation for the desired process outcome
+- Appreciate the effects of process equipment choice on the quality and safety aspects of the food being processed and to economically choose the most appropriate unit operation for the desired process outcome